-- a lack of transparency as to whether NEMMCO or the NSP is responsible for determining the technical requirements relevant to the connection; and - an imbalance of negotiating power between NSPs and connection applicants which has allowed the NSPs to require higher performance standards from generators as technical standards change and/or plant is upgraded.
+- a lack of transparency as to whether NEMMCO or the NSP is responsible for determining the technical requirements relevant to the connection; and - an imbalance of negotiating power between NSPs and connection applicants which has allowed the NSPs to require higher performance standards from Generators as technical standards change and/or plant is upgraded.

-This issue interacts closely with NEMMCO's Rule change proposal relating to technical standards for wind generation lodged with the Commission in February 2006.
+This issue interacts closely with a Rule change proposal from NEMMCO relating to technical standards for wind generation lodged with the Commission in February 2006.
 That proposal seeks to modify the process for setting performance standards for new plant in several ways including giving NEMMCO the explicit right to approve proposed performance standards.
-The intent of the proposal appears to be to provide an incentive for ensuring that a complete, appropriate and enforceable set of performance standards are put in place prior to the generator investing in the plant.
+The intent of the proposal appears to be to provide an incentive for ensuring that a complete, appropriate and enforceable set of performance standards are put in place prior to the Generator investing in the plant.

-The Commission invited submissions on the proposal on 4 May 2006.
-Those submissions are due by 23 June 2006.
-Although the timing will depend on the issues raised in those submissions, it is the Commission's current intention to release a final determination in respect of the Rule change proposal by December 2006.
+The Commission invited submissions on the NEMMCO Rule proposal on 4 May 2006.
+Those submissions closed on 23 June 2006.
+The Commission is currently preparing its draft Rule determination on this proposal.
+It is the Commission's current intention to release a final Rule determination in respect of the NEMMCO Rule change proposal by December 2006.